neo-project/neo-blockchain-toolkit/quickstart.md

 Before you can run the contract in the debugger, you need to create a launch configuration.
 The Neo Contract Debugger makes this very easy.

-* From the top-level Debug menu, select "Add Configuration"
+* From the top-level "Run" menu, select "Add Configuration"
 * From the Select Environment input box, select "Neo Contract"

 This will create a new launch.json file in the .vscode directory of your workspace.